mamarjan/gff3-pltools/README.md

 ```ruby
     require 'bio-hpc-gff3'
 ```

+TODO: Generate API docs and find a nice place for them somewhere on the net.

 The API doc is online.
 For more code examples see the test files in the source tree.